-The following warning and error messages are arranged in alphabetical order:
+The following list arranges Turbo Assembler's messages in alphabetical order:

 32-bit segments not allowed without .386

 Has been extended to work with the new ability to specify USE32 in the .MODEL statement and the LARGESTACK command.
 Formerly was "USE32 not allowed without .386."